 1/4 cup dried porcini mushrooms, ground to a fine powder (I used my coffee grinder)

 Preheat the over to 350 degrees.

-In another bowl, mix the coconut flour, porcini, arrowroot powder, and sea salt.
+In another bowl, mix the flour, porcini, and sea salt.
 Gradually add the dry ingredients to the wet and mix until a soft and kind of dry dough is formed.
 I used my hands to mix it up.